 You'll get a chance to do what you're learning.
 CWU is as committed to learning that takes place outside the classroom as what happens inside.
 Our students get real-world experience in the fields they study - music, engineering, aviation, geology, chemistry, physics, theater, and more.
 CWU students conduct, present, and publish research with faculty partners.
 Whatever you're interested in, chances are you'll put it to work in ways usually only open to graduate students at other universities.

 The result is a real-world understanding of how to use what you know.
 Employers tell us CWU students have a practical edge over graduates who only know what's in books.
-Our hands-on approach to education makes learning exiting and relevant.
+Our hands-on approach to education makes learning exciting and relevant.
 You're going to love it here.

 Central Washington University is located in the heart of Washington State in the historic town of Ellensburg and close to just about everything.
 To the north are the jagged Stuart Mountains and skiing at Mission Ridge.
 To the south lies the Yakima River Canyon Scenic Byway, which hosts cattle drives, marathons, and some of the best fishing in the United States.